swe-students-fall2025/2-web-app-bytesized/README.md

 ## Product vision statement

-Our app empowers users to plan and track spending on mobile quickly and clearly by showing **planned vs. actual** amounts per category, so they can make smarter day-to-day money decisions.
+Our app **Budget Buddy**, empowers users to plan and track spending on mobile quickly and clearly by showing **planned vs. actual** amounts per category, so they can make smarter day-to-day money decisions.

 ## User stories